-Understand the various components of the environmental biotechnology including ecosystems, biodiversity, threats and policy

-- Obtain knowledge on the sources for environmental pollution and its remedial measures - Understand toxic chemicals and their impact on environment and human health - Attain key concepts on the role of microbes in remediation of environmental pollutants - Learn various technologies, tools and techniques in the field of environmental biotechnology - Understand the importance of biological techniques in controlling air pollution
+- To understand the various components of the environmental biotechnology including ecosystems, biodiversity, threats and policy - To obtain knowledge on the sources for environmental pollution and its remedial measures - To understand toxic chemicals and their impact on environment and human health - To attain key concepts on the role of microbes in remediation of environmental pollutants - To learn various technologies, tools and techniques in the field of environmental biotechnology - To understand the importance of biological techniques in controlling air pollution

-- Demonstrate various types of ecosystems, biodiversity components, environmental threats and policy - 2.
+- 1. Demonstrate various types of ecosystems, biodiversity components, environmental threats and policy - 2.
 Discuss the impact of environmental pollution and its remediation measures - 3.
 Recognize various global and regional environmental concerns due to natural causes and/or human activities - 4.
-Illustrate the role of Toxic chemicals in the environment and their associated health issues in humans - 5.
+Illustrate the role of toxic chemicals in the environment and their associated health issues in humans - 5.
 Investigate some examples of different types of environmental pollution and their impacts - 6.
 Appreciate the scientific, ethical and/or social issues associated with certain applications of biotechnology for alleviating the environmental concerns